lopspec/lopspec/docs/cookbook/configuration.rst

 -----

 **lopspec** assumes a PSR-4 mapping of namespaces to the src and spec directories by default.
-So for example running:
+So for example running **lopspec** and default settings:

 .. code-block:: bash

     $ bin/lopspec describe Acme/Text/Markdown

 Will create a spec in the ``spec/Text/MarkdownSpec.php`` file and the class will be created in ``src/Text/Markdown.php``

-The first part of the ``namespace`` option in a suite well be omitted from the directory structure like so:
+The first part of the ``namespace`` option in a suite will be omitted from the directory structure.
+Another example with a configuration file.

 .. code-block:: yaml